 - Myth #11 — Language learning is too difficult

-- Myth #12 — Learning Foreign Languages guarantees to move abroad
+- Myth #12 — Foreign Languages guarantees to move abroad

 - Myth #13 — Are Intelligent People are Better Language Learners?

-- Myth #14 — Modern Translation tools are good enough, and language learning is unnecessary
+- Myth #14 — Translation tools are good, and learning is unnecessary

 - Myth #15 — I can learn a new language in a few months

-- Myth #16 — Why Join any learning center when one can learn online or through self-study?
+- Myth #16 — One can learn Online or through self-study

 - Final Words